 Before diving into some hands-on tuning from a data engineer’s point-of-view, I want to note that there are many factors that can lead to variability in execution performance and resource consumption of Hive on Tez queries.

-Once Unravel’s intelligent APM functionality provides deep insights into the nature of multi-tenant workloads running in big data environments, operators can rapidly identify the causes of this variability, which could include:
+Once Unravel’s intelligent APM functionality provides deep insights into the nature of multi-tenant workloads running in modern data stack environments, operators can rapidly identify the causes of this variability, which could include: